HatefBarari/camping-web/README.md

 Camping Web is a simple static homepage built with HTML and CSS.
 It is designed as a front page for a platform that allows renting tourist and camping places.
+The project also includes the Adobe XD file used for the UI design.

 ✨ Features

 Clean and modern homepage design

 Responsive layout (works across devices)

+Includes Adobe XD UI design file

 Easy to extend into a full booking platform